Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 To reduce the harm from taking antibiotics, follow the rules:

 • follow the dosage.
-When purchasing a medicine from a pharmacy, check the dosage and make sure it is correct;
+When purchasing medicine from a pharmacy, check the dosage and make sure it is correct;

-• drink the medicine with water;
+• take the medicine with water;

-• do not take antibiotics and absorbent or blood-thinning drugs at the same time;
+• Do not take antibiotics and absorbent or blood thinning drugs at the same time;

 • save normal microflora intestines due to the simultaneous use of probiotics, lactobacilli, immunomodulators and vitamin complexes with antibiotics.